NormFrenette/GatsbyBlog/content/blog/Looper/assembly-circuits/index.md

 I don't know about you - but my small electronics component do not like my table, and at the first opportunity they jump off and go hide under the couch or the bookcase.
 So over the years I have learned that if I take 5 minutes to identify them, and tape them to a white sheet of paper - I save a lot of time later.

-For this build I also added information for the reistor color code (in case one does falls of the table anyway: I can figure out which is which).
+For this build I also added information for the resistor color code (in case one does falls of the table anyway: I can figure out which is which).
 For the capacitors, I wrote down the number/letter code.
 For the transistor, I wrote the location and name of each pin - to match my schematic

 ![resistors ready](./partsresistors.png)
-<p style="text-align:center">Resitors</p>
+<p style="text-align:center">Resistors</p>

 ---